pindjouf/vpnode/README.md

 ## How it works

-Takes the last octet in your main config's IP Address i.e. `/etc/wireguard/wg0.conf` and replaces it with a random one.\
+Takes the last octet in your main config's IP Address i.e. `/etc/wireguard/wg0.conf` and replaces it with a random one.

 Then it makes a new file in that same directory with the newly generated IP and a filename of your choosing.

-Feel free to contribute if you feel the need.
+Feel free to contribute if you feel the need to.

 ## Roadmap / to-do list